Book of Blue | Bare Essence

 As for consent, we are fast approaching the time when the only thing that will count is a Venmo receipt.

-We never hear any discussion of these people in the copious tirades on sexual politics, sexual rights and sexual orientation.
-They don’t get a stripe on the flag.
-This is most definitely an orientation, though there are very few openly declared selfsexuals.
+It’s a sexual orientation if this concept has any meaning, though there are very few openly declared selfsexuals.
 It’s as if these individuals don’t exist.
-This masturbation being categorized as nonsex, and a prejudice — again, kept silent — that people without partners don’t really exist.
+This is because masturbation has long been categorized as nonsex, and another prejudice — again, usually kept silent — that people without partners don’t really exist.

 Then there are the people with partners where there is no sex in the relationship.
 Some of those wish they could get something going; others have no interest.

-There remains a pall of shame and embarrassment over the whole topic, which you may have figured out that it’s my intent to dissolve and dispel.
+My observation is that masturbation is the most closeted form of sex.
+There are plenty of partners who masturbate separately from one another.
+There remains a pall of shame and embarrassment over the whole topic.
 In another presentation I will get into how this shame and also guilt (often a response to having been pruned back like a hedge, or having been abused) are the glue that holds together every hypocrisy we see in society.
 From a tantric standpoint, that is the crux of the matter.

 For those in sexually stagnant relationships who want to get something going, you may find that masturbating together does something you could not have imagined.
-Play with the embarrassment factor!
+Most people have two versions of their sexuality: the one they share with others and sometimes talk about, and the one that exists within their own personal experience that they keep quiet and do not dare describe.

+Other people don’s share their masturbation or their fantasy life because they fear it will be embarrassing.
+The good news is that you can play with the embarrassment factor.
 It’s so much fun you’ll miss it when it’s gone.
+But this requires a sense of adventure.
 I think most people would wonder why anyone would possibly want to share this aspect of themselves; and one reason is because it might be fun or healing.
 You would find out when you get there.

 How Deep You Are, and How Much You Can Feel